mrnkim/generate-social-posts/README.md

 Use this app to effortlessly create social media posts of any type from short, fun Instagram updates to in-depth blog posts loaded with details.
 As a video content creator, you may already have fantastic video content.
 With this app, you can swiftly transform it into written content suitable for various social media platforms!

-📌 Check out the [Demo](https://generate-social-posts-vercel-client.vercel.app/)! (_Note: This simplified version of the app does not include the video upload form_)
+📌 Check out the [Demo](https://generate-social-posts-vercel-client.vercel.app/)! (_Note: This demo does not include the video upload form_)

 <div align="center">
   <a href="https://generate-social-posts-vercel-client.vercel.app/">